Flip Gordon: Consejo Mundial de Lucha Libre (2017–2018)

-New Japan Pro-Wrestling (2018)
+New Japan Pro-Wrestling (2018–2020)

-In February 2018, Gordon wrestled for the Ring of Honor's and New Japan Pro-Wrestling's cross-promotional event, Honor Rising, where he would win a three-way match against Hiromu Takahashi & Kushida on Night One.
-He would lose a tag team match on Night Two, teaming with Ryusuke Taguchi against Los Ingobernables de Japon (Bushi & Hiromu Takahashi).
-In May 2018, Gordon was announced as one of the 16 participants in New Japan's annual Best of the Super Juniors tournament.
+On February 23 and 24, 2018, Gordon wrestled for the Ring of Honor and New Japan Pro-Wrestling (NJPW) cross-promotional "Honor Rising" tour.
+On the first night, he defeated Hiromu Takahashi and Kushida in a three-way match.
+The next night, he teamed with Ryusuke Taguchi in a loss to Los Ingobernables de Japon (Bushi and Takahashi).
+In May, Gordon was announced as one of the 16 participants in NJPW's annual Best of the Super Juniors tournament.
 He finished the tournament with three wins and four losses, failing to advance to the finals.

-After competing at the jointly promoted G1 Supercard, Gordon was announced as returning to the Best of the Super Juniors tournament.
-He would ultimately be unable to compete in the tournament due to visa issues.
+At G1 Supercard on April 6, 2019, Gordon and Lifeblood (Juice Robinson and Mark Haskins) defeated Bully Ray, Shane Taylor and Silas Young in a New York City Street Fight.
+He was set to compete in the Best of the Super Juniors tournament the following month, but was unable to due to visa issues.
+On the September 4, 2020 episode of Strong, as part of the "Fighting Spirit Unleashed" tour, Gordon lost to Jay White.